cloudkucooland/TXSolarPlanCalculator/README.md

 ** "Submit Update" button
 ** "Export My Report" button
 * update the plans.json file with new data from https://www.texaspowerguide.com/solar-buyback-plans-texas/
+* edit the interval.csv file to fill in any missing data (search for ,, and put in 0 or the approprite value (I have 6 null entries in my output files...)
 * ``TXSolarPlanCalculator interval.csv``

 # Example output